Bimsara-Janakantha/RV32IM-Pipelined-Processor/02. Getting Start with VHDL/T01_HelloWorld/Readme.md

 ## About

-- This is the my 1st program with VHDL.
+- This is my 1st program with VHDL.
-- This is use to print simple "Hello World!" text in the command line.
+- This is used to print simple "Hello World!" text in the command line.
 - This is running on the **VS Code** with **GHDL** and **GTKWave**.

 ---

 ## How to run the program

+### Method 01

 - **Step 1:** Go to the actual directory